 The National Health and Medical Research Council (NHMRC) published the latest alcohol guidelines in 2020: drink no more than 4 standard drinks on any one day to reduce alcohol-related injury from a single occasion; and no more than 10 standard drinks per week to reduce alcohol-related disease or injury over a lifetime.

 The 2018–19 National Aboriginal and Torres Strait Islander Health Survey reporting of single occasion risk and lifetime risk was based on the NHMRC’s previously released guideline in 2009.
-These was the guidelines that applied at the time the survey was undertaken: no more than 4 standard drinks on a single occasion (single occasion risk) and no more than two standard drinks on any day (lifetime risk).
+These were the guidelines that applied at the time the survey was undertaken: no more than 4 standard drinks on a single occasion (single occasion risk) and no more than two standard drinks on any day (lifetime risk).
 The following reporting of single occasion risk and lifetime risk are based on the 2009 alcohol guideline outlined above.

 In 2018–19, 50% of Indigenous Australians aged 15 years and over reported drinking alcohol at levels exceeding the single occasion risk guideline (more than 4 drinks) at least once in the two weeks prior to the survey.
 This was a decrease of 4 percentage points since 2012–13 (54%).